 Stone Cutting School and College Information

-Stone masonry is a physically taxing profession that involves constructing a variety of stone furnishings, using natural-cut and artificial stone, for indoor and outdoor settings.
-Masons are highly trained individuals who follow blueprints and safety precautions.
+The right school will educate an individual to be a stone mason who is highly trained and who follows blueprints and safety precautions.
 Community and technical schools across the U.S. offer diploma and associate degree programs in masonry, and registered apprenticeships are also available through trade and union associations.

 How to Select a Program for a Masonry Career

 A few training options are available to aspiring stonemasons, including informal training in the field, college-level diploma and degree programs and apprenticeships.
 Graduates from diploma and degree programs typically enter the workforce as apprentices or entry-level laborers.
 Apprenticeships are considered to be the most thorough form of training but may be hard to find.

 - Programs offered typically result in either a diploma or associate degree upon completion.

 - Aspiring masons should consider the practical, industry-related skills covered in the curricula such as the ability to read blueprints and estimate materials and costs.

 Diploma programs offered through technical colleges are typically one year in length and prepare students to enter the workforce as apprentices.
 Students learn to build arches, walls and use the required tools in a laboratory setting outside of the classroom.
 Courses include:

 Masonry programs are sometimes offered as Associate of Applied Science degrees, which require students to take general education courses.
 Associate in Occupational Studies degree programs, by contrast, only include courses in masonry and construction.
 Due to the nature of the work, programs usually have physical requirements for all applicants, such as the ability to lift 50 pounds and climb a ladder.
 Some programs emphasize managerial skills to prepare students for an advanced position within the field.
 Coursework can include: